milan-stojanovic/ChatCopy/README.md

 The **Apply Template** button sets up a standard set of tabs (General / Combat Log / Whisper / Guild / Party) with common message filters, without copying from another character.

+### Apply to All

+The **Apply to All** button applies the selected character's chat setup to your current character immediately, and flags all saved characters so they will get the same settings the next time they log in.
+Characters that have never logged in with ChatCopy won't be updated until they do.

 ## Notes / limitations
 - Applying is blocked in combat (`InCombatLockdown()`).
 - Channel restoration is best-effort: if a channel cannot be joined (passworded/restricted), it may not be added.